From Sega Retro

 |Variants: Sega NAOMI, Atomiswave, Sega Aurora|

-The Dreamcast was Sega's last home video game console, and was discontinued in early 2001.
-It sold at least 8.2 million hardware units and 51.63 million software units by March 2001, and up to 10.6 million hardware units in total.
+The Dreamcast was Sega's seventh and final home video game console, and was discontinued in early 2001 due to financial constraints within the company.
+It had sold at least 8.2 million hardware units and 51.63 million software units by March 2001,, with estimates suggesting 10.6 million hardware units in total.

 An arcade counterpart to the Dreamcast exists as the Sega NAOMI.

 The Dreamcast is a small, white box with aesthetics designed to appeal to a wide-ranging audience.
 It was envisioned as an "128-bit" "super console", designed to leapfrog "32-bit" and "64-bit" contemporaries in the form of the PlayStation and Nintendo 64, respectively (although from a technical standpoint, its main processor deals in 32-bit or 64-bit instructions, with the 128-bit figure coming from the graphics hardware).
 Incidentally the Dreamcast was the last home console to use "bits" as a selling point, with processing capabilities now typically measured in other ways.

 Taking design cues from the Nintendo 64 and the Sega Saturn, the Dreamcast contains four control ports, a removable modem, disc drive and an extension port (as well as the expected AV and power inputs).
 It is not backwards compatible with any prior Sega hardware or software (although its controller derives from the Saturn's 3D Control Pad), and operates in much the same way as the Saturn (and PlayStation) does, with a configurable settings and memory management accessed through a BIOS screen.